 Normally, insulin attaches to protein receptors on the cell’s surface and signals the cell membrane to allow glucose to enter.
 If there is an accumulation of fat in the cell, it interferes with insulin’s signalling process and glucose cannot enter the cell.
 Fat can accumulate inside muscle cells even in slim people.
 The real cause of type 2 diabetes is not an excess of sugar or carbohydrates.
 It is an accumulation of fat inside the cells that interferes with the muscle cells ability to respond to insulin.
 The muscle cells are unable to access glucose, which is required for energy production.

 When popular commentators such are Muecke make public statements, they do not need to quote their sources.
-However, with some understanding of the literature it is often easy to determine the source as the quotes often are directly taken from papers, along with the idiosyncratic wording and fallacies.
+However, with some understanding of the literature it is often easy to determine the source as the quotes often are directly taken from papers, along with the idiosyncratic wording, grammar and fallacies.

 There are a multitude of websites advocating low-carbohydrate and ketogenic diets – far more than those advocating whole-food, plant-base diets.
 People enjoy their high-fat, animal-based diets and do not require much encouragement to increase their consumption.